ifireball/jenkins.py-wiki/Easy-Python-Scripting-in-Java-Plugins.md

 }
 ```

-6. Add the python script to the _src/main/python_ directory, which has the same name as your Java class, but in the Python file name convention.
+6. Add a Python script to the _src/main/python_ directory, which has the same name as your Java class, but in the Python file name convention.
 For the previous example it's _my\_class.py_.
 You can also import and use another modules including all Jenkins packages and classes:
     ```python
 ...
 # src/main/python/my_class.py